drawbuildplay/blog/content/blog/how-to-cut-the-cord.md

 +++
 categories = ["home-building", "smart-home"] date = "2018-12-14"
-description = "Its almost 2019, and there are so many online services out there you may wonder what the point is still paying for cable.
-Here is a step by step guide to stop paying for the phone line from the cable companies.
-My family has not paid for a landline since 2011." social_media_images = ["/uploads/pinterest-cut-the-phoneline.png"] social_media_text = "Cut the Cord - Stop paying for your landline - Its 2019, and there are so many online services out there you may wonder what the point is still paying for cable.
-Here is a step by step guide to stop paying for the phone line from the cable companies.
-My family has not paid for a landline since 2011. #cutthecord #voip #googlevoice #freephone #freelandline #stoppayingforlandline #obi " title = "How to Cut the Cord - Stop paying for your landline" [images] is_pin_friendly = false
+description = "Its 2019, and there are so many online services out there you may wonder what the point is still paying for cable.
+Here is a step by step guide on how to stop wasting your money paying for your phone line to the cable companies.
+My family has not paid for a landline since 2011." social_media_images = ["/uploads/CutYourLandline.png", "/uploads/StopWastingMoneyOnLandline.png", "/uploads/pinterest-cut-the-phoneline.png"] social_media_text = "How to stop wasting money paying for your landline.
+Here is your how to DIY guide to cut the cord and stop paying for your phone line to the cable companies. #cutthecord #voip #googlevoice #freephone #freelandline #stoppayingforlandline #obi " title = "How to Cut the Cord - Stop paying for your landline" [images] is_pin_friendly = false